JuliaManifolds/ManoptExamples.jl/docs/src/examples/Difference-of-Convex-Benchmark.md

 ![](Difference-of-Convex-Benchmark_files/figure-commonmark/cell-9-output-1.svg)

 which both pass the test.
-We continue to define their inplace variants
+We continue to define their in-place variants

 ``` julia
 function grad_g!(M, X, p)